Blog

 Clinical Documentation

-• Mature SmartTools suite (SmartPhrases, SmartTexts, SmartLinks) speeds documentation
+Epic: Mature SmartTools suite (SmartPhrases, SmartTexts, SmartLinks) speeds documentation; expanding ambient/voice-to-text; highly standardized templates; strong clinical decision support.

 Interoperability & Integration